Christian ministry degree

 - Introduction to Christian Theology

-The Christian Ministries minor offers coursework designed to develop an appreciation for the biblical foundations of the Christian faith; offer from a Christian perspective a wide range of knowledge concerning the religious experience of humankind; provide the biblical, theological, and pastoral Christian education, field courses, and experiences central to preparing Christian leaders; and develop students’ appreciation for and critical reflection of their beliefs, practices, and experiences.
+The Christian ministries minor offers coursework designed to develop an appreciation for the biblical foundations of the Christian faith; offers a wide range of knowledge concerning the religious experience of humankind from a Christian perspective; provides biblical, theological, and pastoral Christian education, field courses, and experiences central to preparing Christian leaders; and develops students’ appreciation for and critical reflection of their beliefs, practices, and experiences.